oddbird/oddleventy/content/birds/davidh.md

 summary: |
   David is a web designer,
-  bird watcher, and photographer focused on performance, layouts, and accessibilty.
+  bird watcher, and photographer focused on performance, layouts, and accessibility.
 ---

 **David helps bring designs to life** with modern tools.
 He's passionate about pushing forward page layouts on the web while staying true to standards, and building a web that can be used by anyone, no matter their ability or device.
 A native Texan, he is now based in Stockholm, Sweden, where he spends time cycling, taking photographs, and watching birds.